zwanzigerc/Montague-Test/README.md

 The file Flat.agda formalizes enough of the theory of the comonadic operator ♭ for the purposes of the Montague Test.

 The file MontagueTest-Simple.agda gives logical forms for the Montague Test sentences.
-These are simpler and more readable versions of those given in the paper.
+These are simpler and more readable, if less felicitous, versions of those given in the paper.
 The difference is that, here, natural language propositions are interpreted as types that are not necessarily propositions in the sense of homotopy type theory.

 The file Logic.agda formalizes enough of "logic in homotopy type theory" to instead interpret natural language propositions as propositions in the sense of homotopy type theory.